Exclusive!

 television documentary

-This documentary reveals what it took to
+This documentary reveals what it

-The Victorians paid homage to summer,
+The Victorians paid homage to

-shirt-sleeves.
-But girls were still overdressed with
+their shirt-sleeves.
+But girls were still

-layers of underclothing, tight waists, and crinolines.
+overdressed with layers of underclothing, tight

-Although the term Grecian sandals was
+Although the term Grecian sandals

-light cool shoes of the mid-20th
+like the light cool shoes of the mid-20th

 century.

-Part of the introduction of A May-day, Overture is
+Part of the introduction of

-the background music for this sequence.
+A May-Day is the background music for this

-Hawkes recorded music library with Cédric Dumont
+& Hawkes mood music library with Cédric Dumont

 conducting